gecko0307/minicrypto/README.md

 # Minicrypto

 Tiny, zero-dependency cryptographic primitives library for [D language](https://dlang.org).
-Its main use case is building custom secure transport protocols, e.g. for online games, VoIP and IoT.
+Its main use case is building custom secure transport layers, e.g. for online games, VoIP and IoT.

 Most of it is a direct port of [Monocypher](https://github.com/LoupVaillant/monocypher) C code to D, retaining Monocypher API.